ethan-ac/ORCASat-TTC-SDR-ground-station/USER_GUIDE.md

 <div align="left">

 Some blocks in the flowgraph will output to the GRC terminal directly below the flowgraph.
-The blocks in the ground station flowgraph that do so are the "UHD: USRP Sink/Source", "Decoder", "Message Debug", and "Print timestamp" blocks.
+The blocks in the ground station flowgraph that do so are the "ZMQ SUB/PULL Message Source", "ZMQ PUB/PUSH Message Sink", "UHD: USRP Sink/Source", "Decoder", "Message Debug", and "Print timestamp" blocks.

 1. The flowgraph prints messages when generating python/c++ flowgraph files and running those files.

+1. The "ZMQ SUB/PULL Message Source" and "ZMQ PUB/PUSH Message Sink" blocks print the socket type, link type, and address being used by the ZeroMQ socket.

-1. The "UHD: USRP Source/Sink" blocks prints informative initialization messages upon flowgraph startup which are denoted by "[INFO] [B200]".
+1. The "UHD: USRP Source/Sink" blocks prints initialization information upon flowgraph startup which are denoted by "[INFO] [B200]".

-1. The "Decoder" hier block, or more specifically the "Correlate Access Code - Tag" block in the "Sync and create packed PDU" hier block in the "Decoder" hier block, prints the access code and bit mask being used in hexadecimal upon flowgraph startup.
-It also outputs the sample at which it is adding a tag to a data stream when a packet is sent.
+1. The "Correlate Access Code - Tag" block in the "Sync and create packed PDU" hier block in the "Decoder" hier block prints the hex values of the sync word and bit mask being used upon flowgraph startup.
+It also outputs the sample at which a tag is located in the data stream when a packet is received.

-1. The "Message Debug" block prints the number of bytes and bytes as hexadecimal of a received packet.
-In the ground station flowgraph this block does so with the fully encoded packet and the decoded packet after it has been transmitted and received.
-For the packet that has been transmitted and received it also outputs a message that details the operating frequency, sample rate, and reception time of the USRP used to receive it.
+1. The "Message Debug" block prints the length of a packet and the hex values in it.
+For the packet that has been received by the USRP, it also prints the operating frequency, sample rate, and reception time of the packet.

+1. The "Autoswitch" block in the "Decoder" hier block prints whether the packet is structured as a CC1110 packet or a OpenLST RF packet.

-1. The "Decoder" hier block, or more specifically the "Check CC11xx CTC-16" in the "Decoder" hier block, prints whether or not the CRC16 check for the packet succeeds.
+1. The "Check CC11xx CTC-16" in the "Decoder" hier block prints whether or not the CRC16 check for the packet succeeds.

 1. The "Print timestamp" block prints the date and time of packets that pass through it and the number of packets that have been sent through it since startup.